 Types of Bromeliads

-There are three types of bromeliads, epiphytic, saxicolous, and terrestrial.
-You are probably most familiar with terrestrial plants.
-It means exactly what it sounds like; it lives in the ground.
-Its roots are anchored in the soil and provide stability and some nutrients and water.
-Epiphytic comes from greek roots epi meaning upon and phyton which means plant.
-Epiphytes grow on other plants, usually woody plants.
-They do not live parasitically, but use the plant as an anchor and gather water and nutrients from the air with small hairs called trichomes.
-Saxicolous bromeliads grow on rocks, using them as anchors, and gather water and nutrients in the same manner as epiphytes.
-Many bromeliads can live either as epiphytes or terrestrials.
-Most bromeliads also collect water in “tanks.”
-Leaves fuse together to make a rosette shape, water can be poured into these cups and is taken up by the plant.
-You should rinse these tanks occasionally, as they can be come salinated.
+Bromeliads can be epiphytic, saxicolous, or terrestrial.
+You are probably most familiar with the latter.Terrestrial plants live in the ground.
+Their roots are anchored in the soil to provide stability and absorb nutrients and water.
+Epiphytic bromeliads grow attached to other plants, usually trees.
+They non parasitic using their roots to anchor themselves to the host plant.
+Epiphytes gather water and nutrients from the air with small hairs called trichomes.
+Saxicolous bromeliads grow on rocks and gather water and nutrients in the same manner as epiphytes.
+Many bromeliads have the ability to live as either epiphytes or terrestrials.

 Terrestrial Bromeliads

-Potted bromeliads also require some special considerations.
-When you are choosing your growing media be aware that bromeliads cannot grow in regular soil, they must have a mix formulated specifically for potting.
-These mixes can vary greatly base on preference and it may take some trial and error to find the mix that is perfect for the bromeliads you want to grow.
-In general the potting mix must be acidic.
-It must also be coarse so that water is drained away from the roots.
+Terrestrial bromeliads require special potting medium.
+They cannot grow in regular soil as it is too heavy for for these air loving plants.
+Mixes can vary greatly and it may take some trial and error to find the mix that is perfect for the type of bromeliad you are growing.
+In general, bromeliads prefer an acidic mix.
+The medium must also be coarse so that water quickly drains away from the roots.
 Bromeliads like to be damp but not soggy.
-If the roots stay too wet for too long they will rot.
-The potting mix must provide aeration as well, as bromeliads roots do not respond well if they are tightly packed.
-You can purchase a mix that is already formulated for bromeliads, and some orchid potting soils work as well.
-Or, you can make your own potting mixture.
-Ingredients you can use include humus, orchid bark, coarse perlite, pumice, sphagnum moss and tree fern fibers.
+If the roots stay too wet for a prolonged period of time, they will experience rot.
+The potting mix must be light and airy as well.
+Bromeliads roots do not respond well if they are tightly packed.
+The safest option is to purchase potting mixes that are formulated specially for bromeliads.
+Some orchid medium can work as well.
+If you choose to make your own potting mixture, use ingredients such as humus, orchid bark, coarse perlite, pumice, sphagnum moss, and tree fern fibers.
+This will create a coarse potting mixture will provide plenty of movement and drainage for your bromeliad.

 When choosing a container, consider your location and watering habits.
-If you typically over water or you are keeping your bromeliad in a humid environment, you may want to use a clay pot.
+If you have a tendency to over-water or you are keeping your bromeliad in a humid environment, you may want to use a clay pot.
 This will allow the soil to dry out faster and prevent the roots from becoming too soggy.
-If you are in a dry climate, or are keeping your plants indoors where there is a lot of air flow such as heat or air conditioning you may want to use plastic or ceramic containers.
-These containers will keep the roots moist and prevent drying.
+If you are in a dry climate or are keeping your plants indoors where there is a lot of air flow, such as heat or air conditioning, you may want to use a plastic or ceramic container.
+These containers will keep the roots moist and prevent them from drying out.

 Points to Remember